goiosunsw/mipcat/README.md

 conda activate mipcat
 ```
 in a command prompt or shell

+# Example: MIPCAT article figure generation

+Using the example dataset, the figures in the article [1] can be generated following the procedure in [docs/MIPCAT_Article.md]

 ## Create metadata lists
 3 different files are needed for the following sequence: